BravingTheBacklog/bravingthebacklog.github.io/_posts/2020-05-14-top-10-games-in-my-steam-backlog-2020.md

 about the plot of the Yakuza series, but the action-oriented gameplay in an open world Tokyo intrigues me.
 I'm looking forward to giving the series a try!

-## 7. {% include game.html game="Blasphemous" %}
+## 7. {% include game.html game="Blasphemous" checkmark="" %}

+**Edit:** I played through Blasphemous and thoroughly enjoyed the experience.
+It's challenging, dark, and a wonderful Metroidvania definitely worth a playthrough.
+You can [read more of my thoughts on it here]({% post_url 2020-09-21-what-im-playing-no-90 %}#Blasphemous), spoiler-free!

 Blasphemous is a 2D Metroidvania, and that's all I really needed to hear to be sold on this game.
-The the hack 'n' slash combat, it probably has more in common with Castlevania than Metroid.
+With the hack 'n' slash combat, it probably has more in common with Castlevania than Metroid.
 From the title, to boss design, and even the equipable Rosary Bead power-ups, there's definitely a lot of inspiration pulled from real world religion, particularly Christian iconography.
 The bosses and